 Yeah, I'm not sure either why it's the police's responsibility or why that was her plan.
 But never the less.
 There wasn't much we could do about it.
-I could see Jay was concerned though, despite her rebuffing his help.
-More for the child, than for the parent I suspect.

 Riding in traffic, it suddenly felt quite dark after the late summer sun had disappeared.
 I paused to switch on my back light, and dug out my helmet mounted front light.

 After a bit of being shouted at by folks enjoying a Friday night out on the town; “Gie us a backy!”, “ Ma friend wants to race youse”, We reached the castle built in 1836 to house the Sheriff court and Town Hall, and a shadow of the proper medieval castle which stood on the same spot before it.
-We spent a while performing the traditional “screwing around with GPSs” start ceremony, making sure that the map was showing correctly and everything was reset to zero.
+We spent a while performing the traditional "screwing around with GPS" start ceremony, making sure that the map was showing correctly and everything was reset to zero.
 Mine certainly wasn't.
 There were extra lines showing on the screen which I couldn't get rid of.
 No matter which combination of buttons I pressed.